LIVING UNDER THE LAW

 But now, “Christ has redeemed us from the curse of the law, having become a curse for us (for it is written, “Cursed is everyone who hangs on a tree”), that the blessing of Abraham might come upon the Gentiles in Christ Jesus, that we might receive the promise of the Spirit through faith.”
 (Gal.
 3:13-14 NKJV).

-However, if you still choose to live under the law, you are rejecting and despising what Christ has done for you, thereby choosing to live under the curse of the law.
+However, if you still choose to live under the law, you reject and despise what Christ has done for you, thereby choosing to live under the curse of the law.

-Like the foolish Galatians in the Bible, many ignorant believers today are also putting themselves again under the curse of the law by not continuing in faith in the grace of our Lord Jesus Christ after the new birth, but rather striving to please God and earn or merit God’s love, acceptance, approval, favour or blessing on the basis of their performance or good works.
+Like the foolish Galatians in the Bible, many ignorant believers today are also putting themselves again under the curse of the law by not continuing in faith in the grace of our Lord Jesus Christ after the new birth, but rather striving to please God and earn or merit God’s love, acceptance, approval, favor, or blessing based on their performance or good works.

 Third, Living under the law implies living under the dominion of Satan:

-Anyone who rejects the grace of Christ but chooses to strive to please God or earn God’s salvation on the basis of his merit or performance is vulnerable to Satan’s attack.
+Anyone who rejects the grace of Christ but chooses to strive to please God or earn God’s salvation based on his merit or performance is vulnerable to Satan’s attack.
 Why?

-Because living under the law is living under the dominion of sin and thus under the dominion of Satan!
+Because living under the law is living under the dominion of sin and thus under the control of Satan!
 Why?

 Why would you choose to live under the law – under the yoke of sin, under the curse of the law, and under the dominion of Satan – when Christ has fully paid for you to live under grace?